i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 #### Pleinsbachian
 The Global Boundary Stratotype Section and Point (GSSP) for the base of the Pliensbachian Stage (Lower Jurassic) is at the base of bed 73b of Hesselbo and Jenkyns (1995) in the Wine Haven section, Robin Hood’s Bay, Yorkshire, UK (54° 24′ 23.9″ N 0° 29′ 44.5″ W).
 This level contains the characteristic ammonite association <em>Bifericeras donovani</em> Dommergues and Meister and <em>Apoderoceras sp.</em>

-A full account is published in [Meister, C. et al. (2006)](http://www.episodes.org/journal/view.html?volume=29&number=2&spage=93&vmd=Full) The Global Boundary Stratotype Section and Point (GSSP) for the Base of the Pliensbachian Stage (Lower Jurassic), Wine Haven, Yorkshire, UK.
-Episodes v.
-29, p.
-93-106.
+A full account is published in [Meister, C. et al. 2006.](http://www.episodes.org/journal/view.html?volume=29&number=2&spage=93&vmd=Full) The Global Boundary Stratotype Section and Point (GSSP) for the Base of the Pliensbachian Stage (Lower Jurassic), Wine Haven, Yorkshire, UK. _Episodes_, v.29, p.93-106.

 <div style="height:5px; width:100%; background-color:#D4F3FD; display:block;">&nbsp;</div>
 #### Sinemurian
 The Global Stratotype Section and Point (GSSP) for the base of the Sinemurian, the second stage of the Lower Jurassic, is exposed in the cliff north of East Quantoxhead, about 6 km east of Watchet, Somerset, England (51° 11′ 27.7″ N  3° 14′ 11.6″ W).
 The boundary level is 0.90 m above the base of British Geological Survey Bed 145 of coinciding with the first appearance of the genera Vermiceras (<em>V. quantoxense, V. palmeri</em>) and <em>Metophioceras</em> (<em>M. sp. indet.</em> 1).

 A full account is published in <a href="http://www.episodes.org/journal/view.html?volume=25&number=1&spage=22&vmd=Full">Bloos, G and Page K.N.
 2002</a>.
-Global Stratotype Section and Point for base of the Sinemurian Stage (Lower Jurassic). <em>Episodes</em> v.
-25, p.
-22-28.
+Global Stratotype Section and Point for base of the Sinemurian Stage (Lower Jurassic). <em>Episodes</em> v.25, p.22-28.

 <a id="base"></a>